-How to avoid the crush at the big three
+How to avoid the crowds at Angkor Wat

-Angkor is not just one temple, but a complex of hundreds spread over a vast area that was once a city home to more people than London.
+Angkor is not just one temple, but a complex of hundreds spread over a vast area, close to the city of Siem Reap.
+The ruins were once a city home to more people than London.
 To most visitors though it is three temples at most: Angkor Wat, the Bayon and Ta Prohm.

-First up is Angkor Wat, the iconic temple whose name is often confused with the name of the complex as a whole.
-Although you’ve seen this a thousand times on film and in pictures, nothing can prepare you for the beauty of its five perfectly aligned towers, each one like a corn on the cob.
+First up is Angkor Wat, the iconic temple whose name is often interchangeable with the name of the whole complex.
+You might have seen it many times on film and in pictures, but nothing can prepare you for the beauty of its five perfectly aligned towers, each one like an ear of corn.

-Nothing can prepare you for the crowds at the West Gate come sunrise either and these are best avoided.
-Get your guide to take you to the East Gate instead and you’ll walk through the temple from its back side, scuffing along empty stone corridors in the dark and wondering where everyone else is.
-Watch the sun rise from here, lighting up the stones as it ascends, before heading out of the West Gate for coffee and breakfast at one of the stands nearby.
+Nothing can prepare you for the crowds at the West Gate come sunrise either – something best avoided.
+Ask your guide to take you to the East Gate instead.
+Here's you’ll walk through the temple from the opposite side, scuffing along empty stone corridors in the dark.
+Watch the sunrise from here, lighting up the stones as it climbs, before heading out of the West Gate for coffee and breakfast at one of the stands nearby.

 By the time you’re finished, the worst of the sunrise crowds will have gone but it will still be early enough to explore in relative peace.

-The Bayon, with its pyramid covered in hundreds of half-smiling faces, is packed from sun up to sun down and seems to magnetically pull the very worst of the shuffling crowds to its giant stone terraces.
+The Bayon, with its pyramid covered in hundreds of half-smiling faces, is busy with visitors almost all day long.
+It seems to magnetically pull the very worst of the shuffling crowds to its giant stone terraces.

-Fortunately, these crowds appreciate a good long lunch and between about twelve and two in the afternoon you may be able to clamber just about high enough among the faces to get them to yourself for a minute or two.
-Just don’t forget the sun cream, there’s very little shade here.
+Fortunately, most visitors appreciate a good long lunch.
+Between about twelve and two in the afternoon you may be able to get the fascinating faces to yourself for a minute or two.
+Don’t forget your sun cream and a hat – there’s very little shade.

-Ta Prohm, which featured in Tomb Raider, is a contrast, its shady jungle-cloaked ruins most popular during the hottest part of the day.
-This makes dusk the perfect time to visit, as everyone else heads en masse to Phnom Bakheng hill to see the sunset.
-Don’t even think about following them, wait a while and you should have no competition for the perfect photograph of this most atmospheric of the temples.
+Ta Prohm, which featured in Tomb Raider, is a contrast – its shady jungle-cloaked ruins are most popular during the hottest part of the day.
+For Ta Prohm, dusk the perfect time to visit, as everyone else heads en masse to Phnom Bakheng hill to see the sunset.
+Wait behind and you should have almost no competition for the perfect photograph at this most atmospheric temple.